Alfonso Valdés Cobián: Politician

 Valdés Cobián was elected in 1917 to the Puerto Rico House of Representatives representing the district of Mayagüez, position in which he served until 1928.
 In 1928 he won his first of three terms as a member of the Senate of Puerto Rico, and also became president of the Puerto Rican Republican Party.

 Later years

 In 1960 he was president of the Puerto Rico Manufacturers Association.
 Valdés Cobián lived in Villa Caparra, a San Juan suburb.
 On February 8, 1988, Valdés Cobián died in San Juan, Puerto Rico, after suffering a heart attack two days earlier, at the age of 97.
 Valdés Cobián was buried in Bayamón's Porta Coeli Cemetery.
 He was survived by his wife, Grace García, whom he married on August 14, 1939, two daughters, Grace Marie, Encarnita Quinlan and a son, Alfonso Jr., and five grandchildren.
 After his death, his wife became the president of brewery until her retirement in 2002, when her granddaughter, Camalia Valdés assumed the presidency of the company.

 Legacy

-The City of Mayagüez honored his memory by naming the street where the Cervecería India Inc. is located Avenida (Blvd.)
-Alfonso Valdez.
+The City of Mayagüez honored his memory by naming the street where the Cervecería India is located to Avenida Alfonso Valdés Cobián.